cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 ## Troubleshoot Your SAML SSO Configuration

-To get more help, contact your Customer Success Manager (CSM) or support@cobalt.io for assistance.
+To get help, contact your Customer Success Manager (CSM) or support@cobalt.io.
 We’ll turn off SAML SSO for your organization.
 Then you can configure it again.

 | Troubleshooting Tip | Details |
 |---|---|